Skip to content

 });

-📍 How can I collide with loaded tilemaps?
+πŸ“ How can I collide with loaded tilemaps?

-When you load a room with a tile layer, a new tilemap is created.
-To collide with this newly loaded tilemap, you need to grab its ID and store it somewhere.
+When you load a room with a tile layer (with ROOMLOADER_MERGE_LAYERS and ROOMLOADER_MERGE_TILEMAPS set to false), a new tilemap is created.

+To collide with this newly loaded tilemap, you need to grab its ID and store it in some variable.
 If you're currently colliding with, say, a variable holding a tilemap ID, you'll need to change that to a dynamic setup using an array.

 js